 “Sixty to eighty percent of the time, we’re working with competitors in our field,” Reitbauer says.
 “It’s faster and more reliable than each party working on their own.”
 But how do commercial competitors contribute to the same projects without stepping on one another’s toes or revealing intellectual property?

 The answer, Reitbauer says, is governance.
 “A healthy open source project has a governance board where everybody is equally heard across the whole process.
 It’s like a mini-democracy, where people get voted in and you have representation.”
 Commercial contributors avoid spilling their proprietary secrets by clearly defining the scope of what they want to contribute and what they want to keep private.
 The consortium concentrates on common problems and develops common solutions so proprietary offerings can be more impactful and widely adopted.

 OpenTelemetry: An open source success story

 An example of a successful open source software project is OpenTelemetry.
-OpenTelemetry is a collection of tools, application programming interfaces, and software development kits for instrumenting, generating, and collecting telemetry data.
+OpenTelemetry is an open source framework that provides tools, application programming interfaces (APIs), and software development kits for instrumenting, generating, and collecting telemetry data.
 Organizations use it for analyzing software performance and behavior.
 At its foundation is the W3C open standard Trace Context.

 OpenTelemetry grew out of two projects: OpenCensus and OpenTracing, Reitbauer explains.
 “The whole industry was behind it.”
 In the past, observability vendors had to reverse-engineer the tracing libraries.
 “We wanted to be able to build software libraries to add tracing and telemetry directly to them so the observability vendors could consume the data immediately.”